DUI Attorney Near Me Wildwood, MO

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

-It is your right in Missouri to refuse to perform a field test.
-If a police officer stops you and asks you to perform field sobriety tests, contact a DUI attorney near you in Wildwood, MO as soon as you can.
-If you have already completed a field test and were then arrested for a DUI in Missouri, your DUI attorney in Wildwood, MO will design an impenetrable defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.
+As a Missouri driver, you have the right to refuse to perform a field test.
+If you are stopped and asked to perform field sobriety tests, contact a DUI attorney near you in Wildwood, MO immediately.
+If you have already agreed to and performed a field test and were then arrested for a DUI in Missouri, your Wildwood, MO DUI attorney will design an insurmountable defense to your case or make sure any illegally obtained evidence is thrown out and not used against you in Missouri court.

 Traffic Checkpoints in Wildwood, MO

-Checkpoints in Wildwood and throughout Missouri are not as prevalent as they once were, but it is still wise to familiarize yourself with your rights and the rules checkpoints must follow.
-When it doubt, call a DUI attorney near you at (314) 900-HELP.
+Police departments in Wildwood and around Missouri do not use checkpoints as heavily as they used to, but you should still educate yourself on your rights and the rules checkpoints must follow.
+If you are not sure, speak to a DUI attorney near you at (314) 900-HELP.

 • carried out in a way that is neutral to all drivers (i.e. randomly selected drivers)